nosas/blog/performance_classification/article.md

 This is not the case.
 The model will incorrectly predict dog samples as cats, likely resulting in a significantly lower accuracy.

-We can agree that the model has high accuracy on unbalanced datasets - specifically those that favor cat samples - but it will perform poorly on balanced datasets.
+We can agree that the model has high accuracy on unbalanced tasks - specifically those that favor cat samples - but it will perform poorly on balanced tasks where there's an equal number of dog and cat samples.
+Measuring model performance should be straightforward, not deceptive.
 This is where precision comes in.

-### Training accuracy in Keras

-During training, we can use Keras' built-in accuracy `Metric` classes: [binary_accuracy][binary_accuracy], [categorical_accuracy][categorical_accuracy], and [sparse_categorical_accuracy][sparse_categorical_accuracy].
-For binary classification models, we use the `binary_accuracy` metric.
-For multi-class classification models, we use the `[sparse_]categorical_accuracy` metric.

-Utilizing the `Metric` classes allows us to use TensorBoard and visualize metrics during training.

-<font style="color:red">TODO: Insert code snippet using Keras' built-in accuracy metrics</font>

-<font style="color:red">TODO: Image of TensorBoard metrics</font>

-### Accuracy in Keras

-Alternatively, given a pre-trained model, we can use Keras' built-in accuracy methods to calculate the model's prediction accuracy: [binary][binary], [categorical][categorical], [sparse_categorical][sparse_categorical].

-Where the `Metric` classes allow us to utilize TensorBoard, the accuracy methods allows us to directly calculate the model's prediction accuracy.

-<font style="color:red">TODO: Insert code snippet using Keras' built-in accuracy methods</font>

 ---
 ## Precision